 For hosted proceedings consisting of numerous actions related, coordinated, or otherwise grouped together in a single litigation hub, Case Anywhere offers an alternative structure.
 Within the Date View and Category View interfaces, documents relating to individual proceedings can be isolated through a case filter.
 Access to documents for any filtered case can further be restricted to particular organizations, such as plaintiff and defense counsel of record, or made accessible to all users with access to the aggregate case file.

 In certain instances, as with larger document productions, a bulk upload capability may be necessary.
-To address this need, Case Anywhere offers separate interfaces to upload and view sizable productions.
+To address this need, our litigation software offers separate interfaces to upload and view sizable productions.
 As part of this functionality, electronic files arranged in folders and sub-folders will maintain their organizational structure when transmitted through the upload portal.
 Within the case file, productions are grouped by party name and bates range for easy access.

 Case Anywhere’s document management module streamlines the litigation process.
 Litigation documents can be located, viewed, and displayed quickly in the office or on the road.
 As all served records are available in a central hub, maintaining a separate case file for these documents within an organization is unnecessary.
 For matters staffed by litigation teams, coordinating distribution of important case documents to attorneys, paralegals, and other team members via email or paper copy is replaced by issuing login credentials.
 If client access is desirable, it can be provided through issuance of an additional username and password.

-Every proceeding signed up by Case Anywhere has its own real-time, searchable message board.
+An integral part of Case Anywhere's complex litigation management software is the message board.
+Every proceeding signed up on the platform has its own real-time, searchable message board.
 Through this module, attorneys and the court, if participating, can post and reply to messages relating to case matters.
 Messages can be directed to the court and all counsel or all counsel only.
 Once a message is uploaded to the Case Anywhere system, it is included with other case bulletins that can be ordered chronologically or grouped by message thread.
 The full text of each posting is sent out by email to case users within minutes of submission.

 A hub of communication for court and counsel, the message board is a powerful case management tool.
 Issues which may require multiple phone calls or correspondence can be quickly and efficiently addressed through this informal medium.
 Among other uses, attorneys can access the message board to coordinate discovery, arrange for conference calls, provide notice, transmit reminders, and make emergency requests.
 Judges can effectively utilize this tool to post tentative rulings, focus upcoming oral argument, clarify court orders, check on the status of settlement, disseminate administrative information, and communicate with counsel on other case matters.
 The time and money saved, for both court and counsel, can be substantial when actively using this functionality.